Cats do pant but not as often or as dramatically as dogs do.

 Give her a minute to catch her breath before continuing or put the toy away for a bit.
 If her breathing returns to normal within minutes, then there’s probably nothing there’s to worry about.
-Cats are sprinters by nature so they exert energy in quick, speedy bursts rather than steadily over time.
-Playing with a feather on the end of a stick is the kitty equivalent of a HIT workout.
+Cats are sprinters by nature so they exert energy in quick speedy bursts rather than steadily over time.
+Playing with a feather on the end of a stick is probably the kitty equivalent of a HIT workout.

 Cats can get anxious, upset or frightened in some situations.